Start Now - Eligibility and Timing

 Summer study abroad programs are possible to attend earlier in the academic career, but careful attention must be paid to required "class standing" and any course requirements listed for a summer program.

-The Fall and Academic Year deadline was revised from January 20th to March 1st as of November 24, 2014, except for the following three programs: IES: Oxford, St. Catherine's College (Honors Program), Canberra: Australia National University, and CIC SPA: Quito, Ecuador.
-For these programs the deadline remains January 20th.
+The Fall and Academic Year deadline is March 1st except for the following three programs: IES: Oxford, St. Catherine's College (Honors Program), Canberra: Australia National University, and CIC SPA: Quito, Ecuador.
+These programs have an earlier deadline of January 20th.

 A select few programs will reopen for application in the beginning of Fall semester with a September 15th deadline.